BoiMat/Multi-View-Stereo-Reconstruction/README.md

 #### Running COLMAP Reconstruction

-- **Windows**: For Windows users, COLMAP pre-built binaries and a `.bat` script called `run_colmap.bat` are provided in **COLMAP-3.8/**.
-Simply execute the script following the example instructions.
+- **Windows**: For Windows users, a `.bat` script called `run_colmap.bat` is provided to facilitate running COLMAP using the pre-built binaries.
+Place the `run_colmap.bat` file in the same folder as the COLMAP binaries.
+Then, simply execute the script and follow the example instructions.

 - **Linux/Mac**: follow the official COLMAP documentation to install and run COLMAP on Linux or Mac systems.

-### Citation

-If you use this dataset or the preprocessing script in your research, please cite the corresponding paper:

-[Insert citation here]

 ### License

 This dataset and the preprocessing script are provided under the [insert license here].
 See the LICENSE file for details.

-### Acknowledgments

-[Insert acknowledgments or credits here, such as funding sources or collaborators.]

-### Contact

-For any questions or inquiries, please contact [insert your contact information].
 ```

-This section provides clear instructions on how to use the preprocessing script along with explanations of the available parameters.
-Let me know if you need further adjustments!

-- [List any acknowledgments or credits here, such as funding sources or collaborators.]

-## Contact

-For any questions or inquiries, please contact [insert your contact information].